Magick 4 Terri, the foxes

 Below is "The Tall House of Mr. Fox" by Caitlyn Paxson, another one to watch.
 Click the link and you can read the poem in its entirety at Cabinet des Fées, where it was first published in May 2011.

 All four of the pieces share similarities beyond their foxes.
-In each I’ve used the rib bone of a fox as the spine, backed the piece with lokta paper, and used natural elements that compliment the poems themselves.
+In each I've used the rib bone of a fox as the spine, backed the piece with lokta paper, and used natural elements that compliment the poems themselves.
 The pages have been coffee-stained, gently sealed and tied to the spines withe faux sinew, the frames stained mahogany and decorated with ivy leaves.
-Below is a glimpse at their making.
+Above and below are a glimpse at their making.